xmos/fwk_voice/modules/lib_adec/doc/src/overview.rst

 Once ADEC has a measure of the new delay, it requests a delay correction and a reconfiguration of AEC back to its normal mode and goes back to its normal mode of monitoring AEC performance and correcting for small delay offsets.

+Before processing any frames, the application must configure and initialise the ADEC instance by calling adec_init().
+Then for each frame, adec_estimate_delay() will estimate the current delay and adec_process_frame() will use the current frame's AEC statistics and the estimated delay to monitor the AEC and request possible AEC and delay configuration changes.